Children in Tamil Nadu

 Tamil Nadu has India's third longest coastline at about 906.9 km and this coastline bore the brunt of the 2004 Indian Ocean tsunami when it hit India resulting in 7,793 direct deaths in the State.

 Tamil Nadu is one of India's pioneer states for initiating pro-poor policies and social protection programmes for children and women in the most marginalized communities.
 The State introduced progressive legislations and schemes such as social security measures, expansion of health, nutrition, WASH and education systems and public distribution system.

 Over the decades, these social policies were implemented effectively with high public investment in social sector and strong administrative structures and systems that facilitated effective planning and monitoring.
 This significantly demonstrated impact on well-being of children in health, nutrition and education.
-Infant and neo-natal mortalities and prevalence of stunting among under 5 children are lowest and primary enrolment rates in schools are highest in the country.
+Infant and neonatal mortalities and prevalence of stunting among under five year old children are lowest and primary school enrolment rates are the highest in India.

 Advancing children’s rights and well-being

 Considering the substantial progress made in last couple of decades in improving outcomes for children and reducing multi-dimensional deprivations in Tamil Nadu, the UNICEF state office for Tamil Nadu’s programme efforts focuses largely on enhancing social inclusion and strengthening an enabling environment by developing a convergent social policy approach and comprehensive systems that integrate efforts for greater impacts on child well-being.

 The UNICEF State Office aligns its social policy strategy, relevant for the ‘middle income country’ context, aims to enhance and build on existing systems within the state government, the relevant line departments, State Child Rights Protection Commission and the local self-governments in both rural and urban areas.